About Border Collie Trust

 Age1 year

-Jack, a 4 years old male Collie available for adoption from Border Collie Trust in Staffordshire
+Mabel, a 1 year old female Border Collie available for adoption from Border Collie Trust in Staffordshire

 Border Collie Trust